 Once you have a Board of Appeals hearing, your Illinois tax attorney can help you secure a manageable solution for your tax debt, including an Installment Agreement, Innocent Spouse Relief, or an Offer in Compromise.

 One of our Chicago tax lawyers will captain your negotiation ship.
 We’ve handled over 100 tax debt cases, so we know exactly how to approach specific situations and how to secure the best results from Illinois Department of Revenue collections.

 We can often obtain payment plans that will allow for several years to pay off your Illinois tax debt.

 Under the right circumstances, we may even be able to get tax penalties and late fees (which usually make up the bulk of tax debts) reduced or completely erased.
 Our team of Illinois tax law attorneys has the experience and know-how you need to get the job done.

 Connect With A Chicago Tax Lawyer Today

-Are you struggling with tax debt?
+Are you struggling with Illinois tax debt?
 We’re here to make it better.
-Our team of friendly and skilled attorneys knows exactly what to do.
-We’ll negotiate with the IRS and revenue departments on your behalf.
+Our team of friendly and skilled attorneys knows exactly what to do and will negotiate with Illinois Department of Revenue collections on your behalf.

 Most importantly, we’ll make sure you pay the least amount possible.
 In most instances, we’re able to secure significantly reduced settlement amounts.